ritterim/rimdev-blog/_posts/2021-03-17-prettifying-long-commit-histories.md

 ![GitHub Most Recent 250 Commits](/images/documentation/github-compare-most-recent-250-commits.png)

-Since I write release notes, I need to view the entire list of pull requests.
-So this scenario makes me frown a bit.
-But recently, a helpful **git log** option brightened up my day.
+When you write release notes, you may need to view the entire list of commits and pull requests.
+Recently, a helpful **git log** option provided a more efficient solution.

 ## The git log basics